 It's another day at the Minnesota State Fair, and we're meeting another animal on Morning Edition.

 Today we're checking in on one of host Cathy Wurzer's favorite animals at the fair - horses.

 We're exploring the State Fair's many animals this week.
 This time around, Cathy Wurzer took a break from the barns and found Danielle O'Neill with the Wildlife Science Center.

 Lake Street Dive will be performing tonight at First Avenue in Minneapolis.
 The band was started by students at the New England Conservatory of Music.

 The viral fundraising campaign that's clogging up social media with videos of people pouring a bucket of ice water over their head is also bringing tens of millions of dollars to organizations that combat the debilitating disease.

 Becky Tonne of Grenada, Minn., raises Suffolk sheep.
 Morning Edition host Cathy Wurzer talked with her at the Minnesota State Fair about how she prepares her sheep to show.

 On this day in 1969, Elvis Presley performed at the International Hotel in Las Vegas.
 While singing "Are You Lonesome Tonight," Elvis started laughing.
 But why?

-The Minnesota Vikings are narrowing the field in their search for a new head coach.
-MPR News' Cathy Wurzer spoke with Howard Sinker, a digital sports editor for the Star Tribune, about that story.
+The Minnesota Vikings are now 3-0 in preseason play after beating Kansas City on Saturday night.
+MPR's Cathy Wurzer spoke with Howard Sinker, a digital sports editor at the Star Tribune, for more.